-The Office of Children and Family Services (OCFS) added performance measures to the 2016 application process.
+In 2016, the Office of Children and Family Services (OCFS) added performance measures to the application process.
 The performance measures require programs to annually report on how much, how well and who is better off for participating in a specific program.
 The process has engaged programs in better methods for tracking attendance, raising standards for quality employees and program development, as well as, accountability that program efforts and goals are being achieved.
 Although change can be difficult, the programs in Saratoga County uphold high standards and are successfully adjusting to the requirements, with a realization that the process is causing internal procedural review and positive change.

 * Saratoga County DWI Victim Impact Panels